nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/visualize.md

 built on the “grammar of graphics”.
-Any plot can be expressed from the same set of components: a data set, a coordinate system, and a set of “geoms” or the visual representation of data points such as points, bars, line, or boxes.
+Any plot can be expressed from the same set of components: a data set, a coordinate system, and a set of “geoms” or the visual representation of data points such as points, bars, lines, or boxes.
 This is the template we build on:

 ```r
 ggplot(data = <DATA>, aes(<MAPPINGS>)) +